Christ Church Cathedral, Oxford: Stained glass

 The Cathedral possesses a fine collection of stained glass, the oldest being the 14th-century Becket Window in the Lucy Chapel.
 It is one of very few images of Thomas Becket to survive the Reformation.
 There are two windows by the 17th-century Dutch artist Abraham van Linge, one depicting Jonah, the other dedicated to Bishop King.
 The firm of Clayton and Bell created the dramatic St Michael Window in the north transept in 1870, and from the same period are five windows by Morris & Co to designs by Edward Burne-Jones.

-The most recent window was unveiled in 2023, a memorial to E. H. Burn, depicting Francis of Assisi by John Reyntiens.
+In 2023 a memorial window dedicated to E. H. Burn by John Reyntiens, depicting Francis of Assisi, was inaugurated.

+In September 2025 a new stained-glass window by the artist Thomas Denny was dedicated at Christ Church, which depicts the Parable of the Prodigal Son.
+Denny designed his new stained glass to complement the 17th-century window by Dutch artist Abraham van Linge that fills the opening immediately adjacent.